pretzelai/pretzelai/README.md

 #### Using the AI Sidebar

-- Use `Ctrl+Cmd+B` (Mac) or `Ctrl+Alt+B` (Linux/Windows) or the [Pretzel Icon on the right side](assets/pretzel-icon.png) to activate the AI Sidebar
+- Use **`Ctrl+Cmd+B` (Mac) / `Ctrl+Alt+B` (Linux/Windows)** or the [Pretzel Icon on the right sidebar](assets/pretzel-icon.png) to activate the AI Sidebar
 - You can ask questions, generate code, or search for existing code
-- The AI uses the code in the active cell as context
+- The AI always **uses the code in the active cell as context**.
+If you highlight some code in the active cell, only the highlighted code will be used as context
-- Mention `@notebook` in your prompt to use code from the current notebook for context
+- Mention `@notebook` to send additional relevant code in the current notebook as context to the AI

 _Example uses of AI Sidebar_:

-- "Modify the function `my_function` in @notebook to be more efficient"
+- "Modify the function `my_function` in @notebook to be more efficient" ← _this will search for the function `my_function` in the whole notebook and modify it_
-- "Where is the code in @notebook that removes outliers"?
+- "Where is the code in @notebook that removes outliers"? ← _this will search for code that removes outliers in the whole notebook_
-- _(While in current cell)_ "Can you explain what this code does?"
+- "Can you explain what this code does?" ← _this will explain the code **in the current cell**_

 #### Adding code in the middle of existing code